 Jump to:

 - Soy curls are a healthy and delicious alternative to beef.
-They are gluten-free, and have no sodium, cholesterol, or trans fats.
-I use Butler Foods brand, but any variety will work.
+They are gluten-free and have no sodium, cholesterol, or trans fats.
+I use the Butler Foods brand, but any variety will work.

 - Bouillon cube ingredients vary depending on the brand.
-I use cubes lower in low sodium and made with fewer ingredients.
-I used Edward & Sons' Low Sodium Not Chick'n for this recipe.
-You can also use low sodium vegetable broth and omit the water in the recipe.
+I use low-sodium cubes made with fewer ingredients, such as Edward & Sons' Low Sodium Not Chick'n.
+You can also use low-sodium vegetable broth and omit the water in the recipe.

-- Optional: The recipe card gives an option to add steamed broccoli and noodles for a complete meal.
+- Optional for serving: The recipe card provides instructions for adding steamed broccoli and noodles for a complete meal.

 🥦 Substitutions